AdguardTeam/LegalDocs/privacy_policy/en/privacy-notice-product-mac.md

 Our privacy policy lists the information that is collected and the processing applied to it.
 All the info collected includes no more than is crucial to provide full functionality of Adguard products, and is never shared with any third parties.
 We do not collect anything for tracking purposes and take all necessary technical, administrative and physical measures to protect the information we get.

-Please read our privacy policy to learn what kind of information we collect via Adguard products and how we store and use it afterwards.
+Please read our privacy policy to learn what kind of information we collect via Adguard for Mac and how we store and use it afterwards.

 ## What we collect when you use Adguard for Mac